TM270c/outrun/docs/cleanup-roadmap.md

   - Determinism: Always no-op.【F:test/glrenderer.resize.test.js†L26-L26】
   - Keep / change / delete: Keep; minimal stub fulfilling renderer requirements.
 Alternative is to track colour changes if future assertions demand it.【F:test/glrenderer.resize.test.js†L26-L55】
   - Confidence / assumptions: High confidence.【F:test/glrenderer.resize.test.js†L26-L26】

-## 4. Cleanup Priorities Aligned to Our Goals

-### 4.1 Make the Code Easier to Read
-- Split giant files like `app.js`, `gameplay.js`, and `world.js` into smaller modules with clear names.
-- Add short docs that explain what each module exports and how the pieces connect.
-- Use the same naming style everywhere (for example, always `camelCase` for functions and consistent prefixes like `init` or `create`).
-- Replace hidden globals with explicit imports and exports so we know where values come from.

-### 4.2 Trim Repeated or Unused Code
-- Move shared helpers such as HTML escaping or asset URL builders into one place.
-- Remove menu states or debug toggles that no longer run.
-- Consolidate repeated HTML or sprite templates into reusable builders.

-### 4.3 Speed Up Runtime
-- Profile the render loop to find slow steps, then batch sprite draws and cut down allocations.
-- Cache expensive calculations (segment projections, easing curves, texture lookups) so we do them once per update.
-- Limit DOM work by batching menu updates and making sure network requests (like leaderboards) run asynchronously.
-- Watch for code that creates lots of short-lived objects and switch to in-place updates where possible.

-### 4.4 Future Changes
-- Add a persistence step that writes new leaderboard scores back into `data/leaderboard.csv` so every finished race stays tracked after reloads.